barelyhuman/barelyhuman/README.md

 Minimalist.
 Build apps with the same mentality.

-Star and Donate if you like something you use.
+Make sure to star and donate if you do like something from the tools.

 [Donate](https://barelyhuman.dev/donate)